State v. J.A. – First Degree Rape

 A similar bill was introduced in the House of Representatives last July.
 The Fairness in Cocaine Sentencing Act of 2009 (H.R.
-3245) passed committee vote at the end of July, but then was pushed to the back burner as the health care reform debate heated up.
+3245) passed a committee vote at the end of July but then was pushed to the back burner as the health care reform debate heated up.

 The penalties for crack cocaine offenses were made much more stringent than those for the powdered version based on several misconceptions about the differences between the two forms of the drug.
 These misconceptions included the belief that crack cocaine was a much more addictive drug than powdered cocaine and that those using crack cocaine were prone to more violent behavior.

 However, later medical and scientific research has proved both of these beliefs to be untrue.
 There is no difference in the physiological and psychotropic effects of either drug – they have been found to be pharmacologically the same and to have the same effects on brain chemistry after ingestion.

 Thus, all of the justifications that existed in the late 1980s to impose different sentencing structures based on which form of cocaine was involved in the crime have lost their merit, leaving no true reason for the disparity other than the inability of Congress to take effective action to change it.

 Since 2001, Congress has made repeated attempts to reduce or eliminate the sentencing disparity between cocaine crimes.
 That year, the Drug Sentencing Reform Act was introduced.
 If passed, the law would have increased the amount of crack cocaine needed to trigger the mandatory minimum five-year sentence from 5 grams to 20 grams.